 - No set start time!
 The orienteering flags will be hung in the woods with care, and you’ll drop in when convenient to tackle the challenge.

-GMARA will handling course design and registration for this event at the Catamount Community Forest in Williston, Vermont.
-You can arrive for your adventure anytime from October 10th-18th.
-There will be two sections: one on foot and one on mountain bike.
+GMARA will be handling course design and registration for the Catamount Winter Adventure at the Catamount Community Forest in Williston, Vermont.
+You can arrive for your adventure anytime from February 6th-14th.
+There will be two sections available: one on skis and one on snowshoes.
 You can do either or both – we recommend both!
 Each section will have plenty of checkpoints, and you’ll decide how many to get, in whatever order you like.
 We’re excited to partner with the Hinesburg Town Forest Committee to hold this winter adventure in their woods for the first time.

-Teams attempting to capture all the points will likely take 3-5 hours, depending on your navigation & conditioning.
+Teams attempting to capture all the points will likely take 3-6 hours, depending on your navigation & conditioning.
 For new teams or those just looking for a nice day out, feel free to get a subset that is appealing.
-For those that don’t want to bike, you can feel free to get them all on foot.
+For those that don’t want to ski, you can feel just get the snowshoe points, and vice-versa.
 Coming for just an hour is perfectly acceptable – it’s all about what works for you.
 If you’re feeling ambitious and want to get them all, you can even break it up into a couple visits if needed!

 Here’s how it works:

 - You’ll register on the GMARA website.
 You’ll need to fill out the Catamount waiver to participate.